February 23, 1978

 https://www.youtube.com/watch?v=lYfhwRmyw9Y

 [The text presented here for scholarly purposes corresponds to the recording of the public session of the IRCAM event, and not to the text published, and deliberately revised by Deleuze (we believe), in Two Regimes of Madness, ed.
 David Lapoujade, trans.
 Ames Hodges and Mike Taormina (Paris: Minuit 2003; MIT/Semiotext(e), 2006), pp. 156-160, under the title “Making Inaudible Forces Audible”.
-We should also note that at this moment, Deleuze in the process of developing the themes presented here for his collaboration with Guattari, A Thousand Plateaus, notably pp. 262, 267, 298, 545 note 87, and especially, in the plateau on refrains, pp. 316-319]
+We should also note that at this moment, Deleuze is in the process of developing the themes presented here for his collaboration with Guattari, A Thousand Plateaus, notably pp. 262, 267, 298, 545 note 87, and especially, in the plateau on refrains, pp. 316-319]

 [The IRCAM event was a five-day colloquium, the first four evenings in closed sessions and the fifth as a public event, with the participation of Roland Barthes, Gerald Bennett, Lucian Berio, Pierre Boulez (organizer), Michel Decoust, Gilles Deleuze, Michel Foucault, Jean-Claude Risset, and several members of the IRCAM team.
 The recording opens with several panels explaining the purpose of the seminar, concluding: One of the questions raised by Boulez at the end of his analyses seems to be the following: is it possible to speak no longer about music but to speak starting from music? … Is it possible to grasp music not as an object but as a force (capable of generating its own movement)?
 Or, which might be entirely the same thing, what is Deleuze as non-musician doing here at a conference on music?]